 Think back to a time where you thought you had all the answers

-While there’s nothing wrong with maintaining a realistic self view, the point is to be able to step back and realise when you’re being overly critical.
+While there’s nothing wrong with maintaining a realistic self view, the point is to be able to step back and realize when you’re being overly critical.
 As philosopher and go-to sage, Bertrand Russell, once said: “the problem with the world is that the people who know a lot are so full of doubt and the people who know little are so certain of themselves.”

 Think back to a time when you were more naïve, perhaps as a teenager, while studying or taking the first steps in your career.
 There were probably occasions when you bit off way more than you could chew – be it personally or professionally.